poivronjaune/opendata/README.md

 This project cleans and transforms the province of Quebec's public RFP data to be loaded in a Google BigQuery data set.
 Uses python to load XML data, clean unwanted characters and transforms the information to a new line delimited Json file (jsonl).

-Data quality analysis from 2009
+Data quality analysis from 2009  to 2017

 ## Getting Started